apify/apify-docs/docs/storage/dataset.md

 ---
 title: Dataset
 description: Store and export web scraping, crawling or data processing job results.
-Learn how to access and manage datasets in the Apify app or via API.
+Learn how to access and manage datasets in the Apify console or via API.
 menuWeight: 9.1
 paths:
     - storage/dataset